Sedation Dentistry & Anesthesia

 Risks of General Anesthesia

 As with any sedation method, general anesthesia does come with certain risks.
-Patients with pre-existing medical conditions such as diabetes, obstructive sleep apnea, who smoke or have existing heart or respiratory problems or use recreational drugs may be more likely to have complications.
-Anesthesia complications can be more serious in elderly patients and patients with heart or lung problems.
+Patients with diabetes, obstructive sleep apnea, who smoke or have existing heart or respiratory problems may be at an increased risk for complications.
+Complications from anesthesia can be more serious in elderly patients and patients with heart or lung problems.

 Some of the additional risks are: